 Hogan & Sons Tire and Auto

 A top branded set of tires is one of the most important safety features you can invest in for your vehicle.
 With so many options at so many different price points, it can be overwhelming to choose the right tire and corresponding maintenance plan.
-Make sure you are buying the right tires and selecting the proper maintenance plan by working with a tire professional.
+Make sure you are buying the right set of tires and selecting the proper maintenance plan by working with a quality discount tire specialist.

-At Hogan & Sons we've been helping Northern Virginia drivers get to their destination safely for the past 30 years.
-By purchasing and maintaining your tires with quality workmanship and Sterling, Virginia's best auto mechanics - you can ensure you are getting the right top branded tires for your vehicle at the right price.
-Our commitment to affordable preventative tire maintenance will make sure that you get the most out of your investment.
+At Hogan & Sons Tire and Auto we've been helping Northern Virginia drivers get to their destination safely for the past 30 years.
+By purchasing and maintaining your tires with quality workmanship and one of Northern Virginia's best tire shops - you can be rest assured you are getting quality top branded tires for your vehicle at the right price.
+Our commitment to affordable preventative tire maintenance will make sure you get the most out of your investment.
 A quality set of top brand and well-maintained tires will allow you to drive with a peace of mind and while not putting you over your budget.
 Hogan & Sons is your source for top branded tires for less.

-Your tires are one of the most important safety features in your vehicle.
-Keeping your tires in tip-top condition allows you to enjoy your travels without a high risk of a flat while effectively navigating you and your family safely through Virginia's harsh snow, icy, or summer hot and humid weather.
+Your tires are one of the most important safety features your vehicle has.
+Keeping your tires in tip-top condition allows you to enjoy your travels without a high risk of a flat while effectively navigating you and your family safely through Northern Virginia's harsh snow, icy, or summer hot and humid weather.

 USE OUR TIRE COUPON BELOW TO SAVE BIG MONEY TODAY

 How do I test the remaining tread on my tires?

 The most popular way to check the remaining life of your tire’s tread is the penny test.
 Insert a penny into the groove of the tire with Lincoln’s head facing down.
 If your tread covers part of Lincoln’s head, your tires pass the test!
 If Lincoln's head is showing, have your tires looked at by a professional, they are worn down and it’s probably time for a new set.